-You probably heard that higher amounts of protein are associated with an increased risk of cancer.
+You have probably heard that higher amounts of protein are associated with an increased risk of cancer.
 This is actually not because of protein itself but of a compound called mTOR.
-The mechanistic target of rapamycin (mTOR) is a kinase that in humans is encoded by the MTOR gene is a potent growth stimulator.
+The mechanistic target of rapamycin (mTOR) is a kinase that in humans is encoded by the mTOR gene, a potent growth stimulator.

-mTOR regulates cell growth, cell proliferation, cell motility, cell survival, protein synthesis, autophagy, and transcription. but also promotes the activation of insulin receptors and insulin-like growth factor 1 receptors.
-What all this means is that in the presence of mTOR we are having the growth switch ON, which also increases the risk of cancer.
+mTOR regulates cell growth, cell proliferation, cell motility, cell survival, protein synthesis, autophagy, and transcription.
+But also promotes the activation of insulin receptors and insulin-like growth factor 1 receptors.
+What all these mean is that in the presence of mTOR we are having the growth switch ON, which also increases the risk of cancer.

 What does that mean?